-See ASA 705 Modifications to the Opinion in the Independent Auditor's Report.
-See ASA 240, paragraphs 31 and A4.
+22 See ASA 705 Modifications to the Opinion in the Independent Auditor's Report.

+$^{^{23}}$ See ASA 240, paragraphs 31 and A4.

-- Creating fictitious terms of transactions with related parties designed to misrepresent the business rationale of these transactions. - Fraudulently organising the transfer of assets from or to management or others at amounts significantly above or below market value. - Engaging in complex transactions with related parties, such as special-purpose entities, that are structured to misrepresent the financial position or financial performance of the entity.
+• Engaging in complex transactions with related parties, such as special-purpose entities, that are structured to misrepresent the financial position or financial performance of the entity.